Are you taking new clients? How can I make an appointment?

 Do you stream shows or movies?

 Yes, lots!
-And I’m sure it will come up in our sessions.
-I have used many shows as helpful metaphors for clients.
+And we’re sure it will come up in our sessions.
+Shows can be very helpful metaphors for clients.
+Chances are we’re watching the same things you’re watching!